-12. Monitoring and Evaluation of Road Safety Interventions
+12. Monitoring, analysis and Evaluation of Road Safety Interventions

 Monitoring refers to the systematic collection of data regarding the performance of a road safety programme or intervention during or after its implementation.
-Evaluation involves the analysis of this data to determine the effect of the treatment or program.
+Analysis involves the study of data in order to interpret it and its parts, such as determining the contributing factors to crashes.
+Evaluation involves the analysis of this data to determine the effect of the treatment or program, or to compare locations.

 There is a requirement to constantly monitor progress against road safety targets (intermediate and outcome).

-There is also a need to monitor and evaluate the effectiveness of infrastructure interventions.
+There is also a need to monitor, analyse and evaluate the effectiveness of infrastructure interventions.
 There are currently many gaps in knowledge regarding the effectiveness of interventions, especially in LMICs.

 Techniques and tools are available to help in this important task.